RECIPE: BLUEBERRY BANANA BREAD

 1 C Blueberries (cranberries)

-*Adjust recipe up or down according to the amount of mashed banana you have. ( I had 4 1/2 cups of banana, made 5 loaves).
+*Adjust recipe up or down according to the amount of mashed banana you have. ( I had 4 1/2 cups of banana, made 5 loaves).1.
+Adjust oven rack so tops of pans will be in the center.
+Heat oven to 350.

 2. Grease bottom only of 9x5x3 pan (2 8x4 pans).
 Coat with cinnamon sugar, shake out the excess.